dschnare/ioc-container/packages/ioc-container/README.md

 the constructor (i.e. static) can be sepcified.
 However the `inject` parameter will take precedence.

+In addition to the `inject` parameter an `inject` array property or function on the constructor (i.e. static) can be sepcified.
+However the `inject` parameter will take precedence.

+In addition to the `transient`, `initailizable` and `destroyable` parameters, properties of the same name can be defined as either a function that returns a truthy value or a property set to a truthy value on the constructor (i.e. static).
+However the parameters will take precedence.

 All services can optionally define `initialize` and `destroy` methods that will be called if the `initializable` and `destroyable` parameters are set to `true`. `initialize` will be called after the service has been constructed and